yyhh-org/site/content/finding-happiness-a-cats-story.md

 Slug: finding-happiness-a-cats-story
 Alias: /blog/2008/06/finding-happiness-cats-story
 Lang: en
+Summary: An illustrated story in English and Chinese follows Prince Thomas the cat as he asks where happiness comes from and searches for it himself.
 ---

 Long long time ago, there's a prince named Thomas.
 He's a handsome boy, but often sad, because he's parents passed away when he's very young.